-$$Pr(HPTI > 30\% = 1) = f(age, tenure, household composition marital status, employment, arrears, utility arrears, ln (income)$$ (4)
+Pr(HPTI > 30% = 1) = f(age, tenure, household composition, marital status,employment, arrears, utility arrears, lnincome) (4)

 The results are presented in Table 2.
 In Column 1 we include tenure, age, household composition, marital status, employment status, urban/rural and whether the household is in arrears, while in Column 2 we also include the log of household income.
-In Column 1 we can see that private renters are 7 per cent less likely than mortgaged households (the base group) to face high housing costs.
-However, in Column 2 we see that once we control for income, this effect disappears.
-Regarding household composition, households containing two or more adults are less likely to face high housing costs, but again once we control for household income, this
+In Column 1 we can see that private renters are as likely as mortgaged households (the base group) to face high housing costs.
+However, in Column 2 we see that once we control for income, they are actually nearly 8 per cent less likely to face high housing costs.
+Regarding household composition, households containing two or more adults are less likely to face high housing costs, but again once we control for household income, this effect becomes much smaller.
+Interestingly, households where the head of household is divorced were 5.5 per cent more likely to face high housing costs, but this effect disappears completely once we control for income.